joffrey-bion/krossbow/docs/stomp/config.md

     network latencies will make them miss their marks.
 That's why we need some sort of tolerance.

-    In case the server is too strict about its expectations, we can send heart beats a little bit earlier than we're supposed to (see `HeartBeatTolerance.outgoingMarginMillis`).
+    In case the server is too strict about its expectations, we can send heart beats a little bit earlier than we're supposed to (see `HeartBeatTolerance.outgoingMargin`).

-    In case the server really sticks to its own period without such margin, we need to allow a little bit of delay to make up for network latencies before we fail and close the connection (see `HeartBeatTolerance.incomingMarginMillis`).
+    In case the server really sticks to its own period without such margin, we need to allow a little bit of delay to make up for network latencies before we fail and close the connection (see `HeartBeatTolerance.incomingMargin`).

-`connectionTimeoutMillis` (default: 15000)
+`connectionTimeout` (default: 15s)
 :   Defines how long to wait for the websocket+STOMP connection to be established before throwing an exception.

-`receiptTimeoutMillis` (default: 1000) { #receiptTimeoutMillis }
+`receiptTimeout` (default: 1s) { #receiptTimeout }
 :   Defines how long to wait for a RECEIPT frame from the server before throwing a `LostReceiptException`.
     Only crashes when a `receipt` header was actually present in the sent frame (and thus a RECEIPT was expected).
     Such header is always present if `autoReceipt` is enabled.

-    Note that this doesn't apply to the DISCONNECT frames, use `disconnectTimeoutMillis` instead for that.
+    Note that this doesn't apply to the DISCONNECT frames, use `disconnectTimeout` instead for that.

-`disconnectTimeoutMillis` (default: 200)
+`disconnectTimeout` (default: 200ms)
-:   Like `receiptTimeoutMillis` but only for the receipt of the DISCONNECT frame.
+:   Like `receiptTimeout` but only for the receipt of the DISCONNECT frame.
     This is ignored if `gracefulDisconnect` is disabled.

     Note that if this timeout expires, the [StompSession.disconnect] call doesn't throw an exception.